google/synthmark/scripts/android/autopower/README.md

 ### Requirements
 * phone with battery replacement cables
 * Monsoon power monitor device to measure the current
+* `monsoon.py` script.
+This script also requires `absl-py` and `pyserial` The monsoon script does not live in this repository currently due to licensing, acquire internally and place in the current directory.
 ### Setup
 Plug the battery replacement leads into the correct power supply ports of the monsoon.
 Then, plug the phone into the USB-A port on the front of the device,